-Flavor: Buttery, pastry aroma.
+Flavor: Buttery, vegetal/savory aroma.
 Silky smooth texture, buttered artichoke flavor.
 Lasting, creamy/fresh vegetal aftertaste.

-Garden: Our Alishan Jin Xuan High Mountain Oolong Tea is cultivated on a residential farm, run by a husband and wife team, with their own factory, and surrounded by forest.
+Garden: Our Alishan Jin Xuan High Mountain Oolong Tea is cultivated on a residential farm, run by a husband and wife team, with their own factory, and surrounded by forest in the Alishan Mountain area of Taiwan.
 It embodies pretty much everything we aspire to support in the local industry, and represent to tea lovers around the world.
 This homestead farm is among the highest elevation farms in the valley, with no residential development above it.

-Our spring batch of Alishan High Mountain Jin Xuan Oolong is just slightly more oxidized than the previous winter's harvest.
+Our winter batch of Alishan High Mountain Jin Xuan Oolong is just slightly less oxidized than the previous spring's harvest.
 This is a common variant between winter and spring tea.
-Leaves that grow in spring are more supple, with higher water content typically.
+Leaves that grow in spring are more supple, with higher water content.
 This allows them to oxidize more easily.
 The end result is subtle, but does offer a seasonal variation in the flavor profile.
-This spring's batch has a bit more pastry aroma, with a more balanced creamy/vegetal character.
+This winter's batch has a bit more spicy/wintergreen aroma, with a balanced creamy/vegetal character.
 It clearly has the buttery/milky character that has popularized this strain of tea.
-The brewed spring tea leaves carry a "butteriness" from start to finish.
+The brewed tea has a "butteriness" from start to finish.
 It's a very friendly introduction to High Mountain Tea that is bound to please newbies as well as experienced drinkers of Taiwan's finest.

 This batch of tea comes from Ruili Village in the Meishan Township of Chiayi County, Taiwan.
 We source our Alishan High Mountain Oolong from same farm.
 The neighboring villages of Ruifeng and Ruili have increasingly become popular sources of Alishan High Mountain Oolong in the last 10-15 years in the local industry.
 Originally, Alishan tea was originally made famous by the newly developed area on the south-western foothills of Alishan, with the most famous place name being Shizuo.
 This area is along the main tourist route leading to Alishan Scenic Area, and the local tea industry flourished and developed as a result.
 While quality tea is still produced in this area, it has become somewhat over-popularized and over-developed.